pugur523/redy_doc/src/tutorials/0002_data_types_and_variables.md

 }
 ```

-Once you compile and run this program, it will print out the values of these variables.<br/>
+Once you compile and run this program, it will print out the values of these variables.
 Notice that **redy** can often **infer** the data type of a variable without you explicitly writing it, which makes your code cleaner.